xzyu02/algorithm-notes/README.md

 To find those questions, access this [link](https://leetcode.com/problemset/all/) and search the question number listed below.

+Each Topic has been seperated into two parts:
+- Classical Questions: Sorted by difficulty and topics to learn.
+Beginners should follow this category.
+- Other Questions: Sorted by Question Number, recommend working on this after finished classical questions.

 > # Data Structure

 ## LinkedList